telerik/kendo-theme-default/docs/index.md

 The following example previews Kendo UI components which are styled with the Default theme.

-> All components which are available for styling with the Default theme are included in the preview.

 {% theme_preview theme:default %}
 <script async src="{% asset_path theme-preview.js %}"></script>